Frequently Asked Questions

 Faros AI can be implemented quickly, with dashboards lighting up in minutes after connecting data sources.
 Git and Jira Analytics setup takes just 10 minutes.
 Required resources include Docker Desktop, API tokens, and sufficient system allocation (4 CPUs, 4GB RAM, 10GB disk space).

-Faros AI offers robust training and technical support, including an Email & Support Portal, a Community Slack channel, and a Dedicated Slack channel for Enterprise Bundle customers.
-These resources ensure smooth onboarding, troubleshooting, and effective adoption.
+Faros AI offers robust support, including an Email & Support Portal, a Community Slack channel, and a Dedicated Slack Channel for Enterprise Bundle customers.
+These resources provide timely assistance with onboarding, maintenance, upgrades, and troubleshooting.

-Change Failure Rate (CFR) is a key DevOps metric that measures the percentage of changes to production that result in degraded service and require remediation (such as hotfixes, rollbacks, or patches).
-It is one of the four DORA metrics used to assess software delivery performance.
+Change Failure Rate (CFR) is a key DevOps metric that measures the percentage of changes to production that result in degraded service and require remediation (e.g., hotfix, rollback, patch).
+CFR is calculated as the number of change failures divided by the total number of deployments, multiplied by 100.
+For example, 33 failures from 100 deployments equals a CFR of 33%.
+Read more.

 What is a good Change Failure Rate?

-According to the 2022 State of DevOps report, high-performing teams typically have a CFR of 0%-15%, average teams 16%-30%, and low-performing teams 46%-60%.
+According to the 2022 State of DevOps report, high-performing teams typically have a low CFR score (0%-15%), average teams achieve medium scores (16%-30%), and low-performing teams have high scores (46%-60%).
 The lower the CFR, the better the software delivery performance.
+Source.

 What are common mistakes when measuring Change Failure Rate?